 Taming the Bhor Ghat would also mean that the British could connect Bombay via Poona to Calcutta, Madras and Delhi by rail.
-The prospect of linking these vital metros, three of them port cities, via a rail network would open up limitless possibilities for trade and commerce.
+The prospect of linking these vital metros and port cities, via a rail network would open up limitless possibilities for trade and commerce.
 Now if only the hills would cooperate!

 The Bhor Ghat was eventually tamed, a feat hailed as one of the greatest triumphs of 19th-century civil engineering in the world, preceding similar efforts to lay railway lines across the Alps, the Rocky Mountains and the Andes.

 But it came at a grave human cost.
 Here’s the story…

 In 1852, the country’s oldest railway service, the Great Indian Peninsular Railway, took up the challenge.
 James John Berkley, the Chief Resident Engineer and the man behind India’s first stretch of railway from Bombay to Thane, which had opened in 1853, put together a team for the Bhor Ghat project.